 Form 2290 Heavy Vehicle Use Tax Due Date

-In most cases, the filing and payment deadline for the tax is August 31.
+In most cases, the filing and payment deadline is August 31 for vehicles first used in July during the July 1 to June 30 tax year.
+Vehicles expected to travel 5,000 miles or fewer may qualify for a mileage-based tax suspension.
 The tax on newly acquired trucks and other vehicles is paid at different times during the year, based on when the vehicle is first used.
 This staggered payment schedule is designed to accommodate the diverse operations of businesses and ensure that the tax system remains fair and manageable for all vehicle owners.

 Electronic Filing Options

-The IRS strongly encourages taxpayers to electronically file their HVUT Form 2290 by the August 31 deadline.
-Electronic filing options feature instant updates on filing status and free re-transmission of rejected returns, making the process smoother and faster.
+The IRS strongly encourages taxpayers to e-file their HVUT Form 2290 with an IRS-authorized provider by the August 31 deadline.
+Electronic filing options are secure, often completed in just minutes, and include instant updates on filing status plus free re-transmission of rejected returns, making it easier to pay HVUT and stay compliant with a stress free process.
+Approved filings and related proof may be stored electronically for later access.
 Additionally, taxpayers can file and pay their HVUT taxes at IRS Taxpayer Assistance Centers (TAC), but an appointment is required for this service.

 Claiming Tax Credits